mandarjoshi90/coref/README.md

 ``

 ## Citations
-If you use the pretrained *BERT* coreference model (or this architecture), please cite the paper, [BERT for Coreference Resolution: Baselines and Analysis](!!!!!!!!!!!!!Insert Link!!!!!!!!).
+If you use the pretrained *BERT*-based coreference model (or this implementation), please cite the paper, [BERT for Coreference Resolution: Baselines and Analysis](!!!!!!!!!!!!!Insert Link!!!!!!!!).
 ```
+@article{joshi2019coref,
+    title={{BERT} for Coreference Resolution: Baselines and Analysis},
+    author={Mandar Joshi and Omer Levy and Daniel S. Weld and Luke Zettlemoyer and Omer Levy},
+    year={2019},
+    booktitle={Empirical Methods in Natural Language Processing (EMNLP)}
+}
 ```

-If you use the pretrained *SpanBERT* coreference model, please cite the paper, [SpanBERT: Improving Pre-training by Representing and Predicting Spans](https://arxiv.org/abs/1907.10529).
+Additionally, if you use the pretrained *SpanBERT* coreference model, please cite the paper, [SpanBERT: Improving Pre-training by Representing and Predicting Spans](https://arxiv.org/abs/1907.10529).
 ```
 @article{joshi2019spanbert,
     title={{SpanBERT}: Improving Pre-training by Representing and Predicting Spans},